 Benvidos – Bienvenidos – Willkommen – Dobro došli – Добро дошли – Bem-vindos

-My name is Jairo Dorado Cadilla and I am a freelance translator, interpreter and localization professional based in Berlin, Germany.
+My name is Jairo Dorado Cadilla and I am a freelance translator, interpreter and localization professional.
 For more than 15 years I have been providing translation, interpretation and localization services from Bosnian, Croatian, English, German, Portuguese, Serbian and Slovene into Galician and Spanish.